 In 2009, the impossible happened and the classic line-up of ULTRAVOX reunited for the ‘Return To Eden’ tour.
 Things went well enough for a new album to be recorded and writing took place at Ure’s retreat in Canada.

 One of the main talking points about ULTRAVOX’s new single ‘Brilliant’ has been Midge Ure’s voice.

-As one of British music’s most respected elder statesman who has been involved in three UK No 1s (the first was in 1976 with SLIK) plus two German No 1s in Fade To Grey with VISAGE and his own Breathe, Ure’s almost whispered tones now possess a fragility and honesty that can only come from battle-hardened life experience.
+As one of British music’s most respected elder statesman, his almost whispered tones now possess a fragility and honesty that can only come from battle-hardened life experience.